-David Arquette (born September 8, 1971) is an American actor, film director, producer, screenwriter, fashion designer, and former professional wrestler.
-He was born on a Subud commune in Bentonville, Virginia, the youngest of five, all of whom became actors.
+David Arquette (born September 8, 1971 in Bentonville, Virginia) is an American actor, director, producer, screenwriter, fashion designer, and professional wrestler.

 He was married to Courteney Cox from 1999 to 2010.